atomicwire/orchestra-examples/app-examples/02-quickfix/orchestra/specification/02-quickfix.md

 #### Synopsis

-This example illustrates how to define a custom `NewOrderSingle` message as part of a derived specification.
+This example illustrates how to define a `NewOrderSingle` message as part of a derived specification.

 Users only need to specify the desired elements for the message and provide details for any custom fields.